Affiliate Faculty

 Miranda Orr, PhD

 Miranda’s research is focused on understanding the molecular underpinnings of Alzheimer’s disease and the effects of tau accumulation on cellular senescence and risk for chronic neurodegenerative diseases.
 Her studies span basic mechanistic approaches using animal and cell culture models, as well as multicenter human clinical trials.
-She is an associate professor at Wake Forest University and also has a research appointment at the Salisbury VA Medical Center.
-Miranda is committed to educating the next generation of scientists as co-founder and director of the Translational Research in Aging and Alzheimer’s Disease course at Wake Forest and through mentorship in her own laboratory.
-Read more.
+She is an associate professor at Washington University and is also committed to educating the next generation of scientists.

 -